mekomlusa/Mlusa-cat-bot/README.md

 * Dockerized option now available.
 See below for installation instruction.
 * Add supports to mysql.

+v3.1: Abstract calls to Cloudinary servers.
+Admin users can now check if new photos have been uploaded to the server and refresh the photo stack through the `pullnewpic` command.

 ## Deploy the bot

 Prerequisite: Please ensure that you have a telegram bot token available, also an active account on [Cloudinary](https://cloudinary.com) is required (and you can upload photos to your Cloudinary account, so that this bot will send random photos from your albums).